Student Organizations: Membership and Leadership Eligibility

 - at the time of election or appointment and during term of office must have/maintain a GPA above the organization’s stated minimum requirement for leadership.
 In the event there is no higher minimum stated, a cumulative GPA of 2.0 or higher is required. ( Students in their first semester of enrollment at BSU are exempt from this requirement).

-The Office of Student Involvement and Leadership will periodically request review of judicial history from the Office of Student Conduct.
-This review is done to verify consistency with student organization and/or campus policies for good judicial standing where applicable.
+The Office of Student Involvement and Leadership may request review of judicial student conduct status from the Office Community Standards.
+This review is done to verify consistency with student organization and/or campus policies for good standing where applicable.

 All Rights Reserved